nightroman/Invoke-Build/Tasks/StdErr/README.md

 exec { <invoke app with error output> } -ErrorAction Continue
 ```

-This option does not change how `exec` fails, it still fails depending on the
+The workarounds do not change how `exec` fails, it still fails depending on the
 `$LASTEXITCODE` after the invocation.
-But keep in mind, this option may affect
+But workarounds may affect another code
-another code in the `exec` block, if there is something before or after
+in `exec` if there is anything but invoking an app.
-invoking an app or in its command parameter expressions.

 ### Tasks and tests